 <cite>.
 Because of this, the last words are joined by a non-breaking space rather than wrapped in a

 white-space: nowrap.
-Inline code is now bordered instead of using a background color, so hopefully it doesn’t look highlighted anymore.
+Inline code is now bordered instead of marked with a background color, so hopefully it doesn’t look highlighted anymore.
 Header anchor links now specify a

 scroll-margin so when you link to one there’s some space between the top browser chrome and the header.
 There have been several small changes to multi-column layouts.
 And Ink, the software that creates this site, has had a bunch of refactoring, both to support these changes and to fix up some of the roughest parts of the code.